yt-dlp/yt-dlp/README.md

 The following numeric meta fields can be used with comparisons `<`, `<=`, `>`, `>=`, `=` (equals), `!=` (not equals):

  - `filesize`: The number of bytes, if known in advance
+ - `filesize_approx`: An estimate for the number of bytes
  - `width`: Width of the video, if known
  - `height`: Height of the video, if known
  - `tbr`: Average bitrate of audio and video in KBit/s